 What Is the Company’s Reputation Locally?

-Do your potential civil engineering companies have a solid reputation for reliable work and adherence to deadlines?
+Does your potential civil engineering company have a solid reputation for reliable work and adherence to deadlines?
 Do they have a strong customer satisfaction rating?
 Have they been sued for breach of contract or failure to perform?

 All of these issues, as well as the word-of-mouth reputation about a company and its practices should be considered before any contracts are signed.